nvr5een/ansible-role-ejbca/README.md

 During the EJBCA installation, YubiHSM 2 tools are installed and administrative user `jciadm` is created.
-It is assumed `jciadm` is logged into the GUI environment of the previously configured CentOS 7 server to perform the manual YubiHSM 2 configuration.
+It is assumed `jciadm` is logged into the GUI environment of the previously configured target server to perform the manual YubiHSM 2 configuration.

 Ensure the Yubico USB device is inserted and user `jciadm` is logged in using